ozzyisgreat/arduino-leonardo-badusb/README.md

 # arduino-leonardo-badusb
-this are some badusb scripts for the arduino leonardo made by me
+these are some badusb scripts for the arduino leonardo made by me